 School Teacher using American curriculum in Kazakhstan

-Current staffing needs include: Elementary Teachers, Secondary Maths, History, Language Arts, Science, ICT, PE, Music, Drama, Special Education Teachers, and also a vacancy for Assistant Principal.
+Current there are openings for: Elementary teachers, and for Secondary teachers in Maths, History, Science, ICT, Languages, Arts, PE, Music, Drama, Special Education, and there is a vacancy for Assistant Principal.

 Qualities & Gifts Sought

 Ideally mother tongue English speaker.
 Qualifications relevant to position applied for.